eny2890/Class_Files/README.md

 # Class Schedule
 This will be a document that we will use as a class to keep track of what we did/are planning on doing in class, that way if you miss a session, are confused about something and want to revisit it, or didn't finish all the steps together in class, you can revisit this README file to catch up.

+## Monday, October 7, 2024
+### Goals
+* Create individual group repositories
+* In hipergator, each person commit to
+* Go over obitool tutorial:
+* Make a database of microlepidopteran taxonomic information from BOLD and NCBI
+*

 ## Wednesday, September 25, 2024
 ### Goals
 * Join our Github Classroom (give me your username if you have not already)